GSA-TTS/FAC/docs/product/roadmap.md

 * Status notifications / state machine
 * Email notifications (collaborator invite, status change notifications, etc)
 * Invalid resubmission flow, resubmission workaround for user-generated revisions
+* (80% ✅) Homepage with linking to the old Census FAC where appropriate to provide a path to the full FAC experience

 ## Milestone: Backend + Support + Data Transfer